 The organizers also enlisted a diverse group of advisors that included community members, funders and the four organizing partners to make sure decisions were well informed and inclusive.
-Members of the fund's advisory board devoted countless hours over the last year to analyzing needs, assessing requests for funding and listening to each other and to community voices to ensure funding has the most impact.
+Members of the fund's advisory board devoted countless hours to analyzing needs, assessing requests for funding and listening to each other and to community voices to ensure funding had the most impact.